 A 2018 Xcel Energy reverse auction in Colorado saw solar-plus-storage bid prices that were 20 percent below the previous U.S. record from just a year earlier.
 In January, an auction run by Hawaii Electric Co. also saw unexpectedly low solar-plus-storage bid prices which, if approved by the state, would exponentially increase Hawaii’s storage capacity.

 While the highest-bidding buyer wins in a traditional auction, so-called reverse auctions do the opposite by driving prices down.
 That’s because sellers, in this case developers of energy storage, try to undercut one another to win a portion of the contract.

-In many instances, competition created by reverse auctions seems to have helped to push renewable prices to record lows; in some cases low enough to displace fossil fuels.
+It’s why reverse auctions have already become a tried and true mechanism for utilities sourcing renewable energy, helping to push clean energy prices to record lows and, in some cases, low enough to displace fossil fuels.

 Energy storage finally poised to take off

 Though these are promising signs, auction design will matter as policies push ahead.